What are the best hotels in Shanghai and Beijing in China with unrestricted internet access? Which are the best for Wi-Fi speed and uncensored access?

 How Can Some Hotels Offer Better Internet Access Than Others?

 They use VPNs.
-While China routinely blocks sensitive content online such as searches for the 1989 Tiananmen Square protests.
+While China routinely blocks sensitive content online, such as searches for the 1989 Tiananmen Square protests.
 These topics are searchable in China using a VPN connection.
-VPNs create a tunnel through the Great Firewall allowing users to access blocked content outside China’s borders.
+VPNs create a tunnel through the Great Firewall, allowing users to access blocked content outside China’s borders.
 Companies in China routinely use VPNs for their businesses, which Beijing has approved.

 A notice from the Waldorf Astoria in Beijing, circulated online, said the hotel had stopped offering VPN services.
 The Park Hyatt Shanghai said it started providing VPN services in 2013, according to a South China Morning Post report, but a hotel spokeswoman said it had stopped providing the service four years ago.
 The JW Marriott Hotel Chengdu hotel used to provide an internet VPN service, according to the Telegraph.
-But the hotel ceased the service “given the circumstance in China,”.
+But the hotel ceased the service “given the circumstance in China”.

 If you are traveling to China, you shouldn’t expect decent internet access anywhere.
-Luxury hotels try to comply to the ever-changing rules of the People’s Republic of China and their legal requirements on internet access as they are updated.
+Luxury hotels try to comply with the ever-changing rules of the People’s Republic of China and their legal requirements on internet access as they are updated.
 That said, there ARE variations in internet access and speed depending on the hotel you choose.
 Some hotels have very good internet connections.

 Hotels now use ‘neutered’ VPN accounts with tacit approval from authorities.
 This internet enhancement enables access to selected sites beyond the Great Firewalls.
 It won’t get you onto Facebook or YouTube, but it will get you onto Google at a reasonable speed.